 What Beyond Toxics is Doing

 We’re working to reduce pesticide use and drift in public spaces such as schools, government buildings and public roadways.
+(For public lands in Oregon, our Safe Public Places campaign was a success!)
 We’re working to protect the health of ourselves, our children, and the planet we live on by helping communities around Oregon organize and take action to enact protective laws and practices.
 We recommend sane and scientifically sound policies and searching for natural and safe alternatives.
 We can be found helping you in your community and working in the legislature to change laws so that people and the environment are fully protected.